What Our Occupational Therapists Do

-Our Occupational Therapists (OTs) primarily work with NDIS participants to coordinate assistive technology (commonly referred to as equipment) assessments and requests.
-We also complete home modification assessments and reports to ensure the participants have safe access to their property.
+Our Occupational Therapists (OTs) primarily work to coordinate equipment (also referred to as assistive equipment or assistive technology) assessments and requests.
+We also complete home modification assessments and reports to ensure people have safe access to their property.

 Our Occupational Therapists work with adults over the ages of 18, with a special interest in supporting older adults.

-Our Occupational Therapists are mobile, meaning they visit NDIS participants at their home.
+Our Occupational Therapists are mobile, meaning they visit patients at their home.
 We visit all types of properties including:

 - Rental properties

 - Residential aged care facilities